Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Company:** Select the company or companies that are included in the Company Group.

+When you have finished filling in the fields, click the **Save** button.

 ## Companies Groups – Movements
-This sections lists all movements (deposits, withrawals, completions, etc.) for all the Company Groups of the Network.
+This sections lists all movements (deposits, withrawals, completions, etc.) for all the Company Groups.

 ![Companies Groups Movements](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Companies%20Groups%20Movements.PNG)

 Note that you must first complete the field **Companies Group** and then click on the **Search** button in order to see all their movements.

-To create a new movement, click on the **New** button:
+To create a movement, click on the **New** button:

 ![Companies Groups Movements New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Companies%20Groups%20Movements%20New.PNG)